 |Orthodontic rounded nipple|

-This is our number 1 recommendation as the best non-toxic pacifier due to the price point, shape of nipple and amazing reviews from parents on our team at Baby Gadget List and t hose on Amazon reviews.
+This is our number 1 recommendation as to the best non-toxic pacifier due to the price point, the shape of the nipple and amazing reviews from parents on our team at Baby Gadget List and those on Amazon reviews.